 In this section we present three experiments.
 Experiment I is an adaptation of a standard benchmark domain that does not add any new features, but provides insight on the runtime solely caused by module calls itself.
 Experiment II shows a new variant of the logistics domain that respects the geometry of packages when determining if a package can be loaded.
-In experiment III a geometric manipulation planning domain is generated based on pick-up and put-down actions.
+In experiment III a geometric manipulation planning domain is generated in which a semantic attachment checks for possible grasping poses.
+While in the first two experiments TFD/M is used, in Experiment III we use FF/M.

-All experiments have been run on a standard desktop computer, precisely on an Intel Dual Core 6400 CPU with 2100 MHz using only a single core.
+All experiments have been run on standard desktop computers, the first two on an Intel Dual Core 6400 CPU with 2100 MHz and the third on an AMD Athlon XP 2000+ CPU with 1667 MHz, both with 1 GB of RAM.